 Step 1: Get a College Education

 According to the BLS, most health inspectors, regardless of specialty, have a combination of formal education and on-the-job training.
 Inspectors planning on becoming certified may be required to possess at least an associate's degree in safety or a bachelor's degree in any field.

 Students in associate's degree programs may be required to take courses in management principals, environmental regulations, and safety management, in addition to general education electives in areas such as math, science, social science, and the humanities.
 Certificate programs exist and are typically shorter versions of the associate's degree programs and without the general education requirements.

-Although aspiring inspectors in bachelor's degree programs may not be required to major in a specified field, they may benefit from a curriculum that trains them in principles and concepts applicable to occupational health and safety.
-Students in occupational health and safety programs at the bachelor's degree level may be required to take a comprehensive set of chemistry and biology courses, in addition health and safety-related courses, such as epidemiology, environmental law and safety management.
+Although aspiring inspectors in bachelor's degree programs may not be required to major in a specific field, they may benefit from a curriculum that trains them in principles and concepts applicable to occupational health and safety.
+Students in occupational health and safety programs at the bachelor's degree level may be required to take a comprehensive set of chemistry and biology courses, in addition to health and safety-related courses, such as epidemiology, environmental law, and safety management.

 Step 2: Gain Work Experience